-In February 2007, the Stasiuk Program for the Study of Contemporary Ukraine created a blog page for analyses of current events in Ukraine.
+In February 2007, the Stasiuk Program for the Study of Contemporary Ukraine (Canadian Institute of Ukrainian Studies, CIUS) created a blog page for analyses of current events in Ukraine.
 At first, most of the articles are written by PhD candidate in History, Ilya Khineyko, but subsequently there have been a variety of writers.
-It is hoped that the articles will generate feedback and discussion, and will highlight not only major news items but also debates and discussions on issues pertaining to the various regions of Ukraine as well.
+The articles have continued to generate feedback and discussion, and highlight not only major news items but also debates and discussions on issues pertaining to the various regions of Ukraine as well.

 David R. Marples